opentsdb-js/opentsdb.js/README.md

 ### Test Coverage

 This repository uses [Istanbul](https://github.com/gotwarlost/istanbul) as its code coverage tool.
-To generate a test coverage report, execute the following command:
+To generate a test coverage report, execute the following command in the top-level application directory:

 ``` bash
 $ make test-cov